 My buddy Jon Garcia drove up from Phoenix this past week to cut some lumber with me.
-Last year he helped chainsaw mill several redwoods and a doug fir that had been killed in the 2020 wildfire, and now it was time to slice them further into lumber for a small cabin build.
+Last year he helped chainsaw-mill several redwoods and a doug fir that had been killed in the 2020 wildfire, and now it was time to slice them further into materials for a small cabin build.

 We worked, chatted, and ate together for a few days at the land, plus one more day and night in the city with Molly.
 Long time, is how I tend to think of these sorts of hangs.
 Making a value distinction in my head between the paint-by-numbers socialization that happens over coffee or lunch, and what I see as more meaningful quality time that emerges during prolonged periods together.